 How It Works

-The cola nut contains vitamins B1 (thiamin), B2 (riboflavin), B3 (niacin), starch, fat, protein, phenolics, and phlobaphens.
+The cola nut is particularly rich in B group vitamins, mainly B1 (thiamin), B2 (riboflavin), and B3 (niacin), also containing starch, fat, protein, and phenolic substances such as phlobaphens, which are responsible for the reddish hue of the fruit.
 However, most health benefits of kola nut are due to caffeine, an antioxidant substance that acts as a free-radical scavenger, helping delay oxidative damage related to aging.

-Additionally, studies suggest that the consumption of kola nut and caffeine diets may help reduce food cravings and aid weight management.
+Additionally, studies suggest that the consumption of kola nut and caffeine diets may help reduce food cravings and aid weight management.3

 COLA NUT IS MOST VALUED FOR ITS CAFFEINE CONTENT, IN PART DUE TO ITS HIGH ANTIOXIDANT CAPACITY.